 Fluoride is added in carefully controlled levels for dental health.
-In January 2011, the US Dept of Health and Human Services (HHS) released a proposal to reduce the recommended drinking water fluoride concentration target to a single national standard of 0.7 ppm.
-The recommendation was based on recent research on changed fluoride and water consumption patterns in the U.S. The recommendation has not been made final, but in the spring of 2011, Everett and other water systems in Washington reduced the target fluoride residual in their drinking water from 1.0 ppm to 0.8 ppm.
+In January 2011, the US Department of Health and Human Services (HHS) released a proposal to reduce the recommended drinking water fluoride concentration target to a single national standard of 0.7 ppm based on recent research on changed fluoride and water consumption patterns in the U.S. This recommendation has not been made final in Washington State, but in 2011 Everett and other water systems in Washington reduced the target fluoride residual in their drinking water from 1.0 ppm to 0.8 ppm.
 0.8 ppm is the lowest level allowed under current State regulations.
-When HHS finalizes the recommendation, the State Board of Health is expected adopt 0.7 ppm as the new standard and, following revision of the regulations, the Dept of Health will change the requirements and water systems will begin adjusting fluoride levels to the new recommended level.
+The Washington State Board of Health is expected to adopt 0.7 ppm as the new standard.
+At that time, the Washington State Department will change the requirements and water systems will begin adjusting fluoride levels to the new recommended level.